zionward/Applicant_Helper/README.md

 │   ├── logging/                      <- Configuration files for python loggers
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│
 ├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
 │